 Domestic shipping is billed at a flat rate of $5.00.
 International shipments will be billed at cost.
 Please contact us for an estimate.

 Alternate file formats and resolutions are available by request.

-*Pricing for PHS Church Members at the Partner Level.
+*Pricing for PHS Church Members at the Steward Level.

 **Digital surrogates are delivered as PDF files, and a PDF/A preservation master file is saved permanently at PHS.
 PDF/A is an ISO (International Organization for Standardization) standard Portable Document Format suitable for the long-term preservation of page-oriented documents.